1925 serum run to Nome: Aftermath

 Statue of Balto, lead dog on the last relay team.
 The statue is located in Central Park (NYC) and is dedicated to all the dogs involved in the serum run.

 The death toll from diphtheria in Nome is officially listed as either 5, 6, or 7, but Welch later estimated there were probably at least 100 additional cases among "the Eskimo camps outside the city.
 The Natives have a habit of burying their children without reporting the death."
 Forty-three new cases were diagnosed in 1926, but they were easily managed with the fresh supply of serum.

 All participants in the dogsleds received letters of commendation from President Calvin Coolidge, and the Senate stopped work to recognize the event.
 Each musher during the first relay received a gold medal from the H. K. Mulford Company.
 The mayor of Los Angeles presented a bone-shaped key to the city to Balto in front of City Hall and silent-film actress Mary Pickford put a wreath around the canine's neck.
 Poems and letters from children poured in, and spontaneous fundraising campaigns sprang up around the country.

 Gunnar Kaasen and his team became celebrities and toured the West Coast from February 1925 to February 1926, and also starred in a 30-minute film entitled Balto's Race to Nome.
 A statue of Balto by sculptor Frederick Roth was unveiled in New York City's Central Park during a visit on December 15, 1925.
 Balto and the other dogs later became part of a sideshow and lived in horrible conditions until they were rescued by George Kimble, who organized a fundraising campaign by the children of Cleveland, Ohio.
 On March 19, 1927, the dogs received a hero's welcome as they arrived at their permanent home at the Cleveland Zoo.
-Because of his age, Balto was euthanised on March 14, 1933, at the age of 14.
+Because of his age, Balto was euthanized on March 14, 1933, at the age of 14.
 He was mounted and placed on display in the Cleveland Museum of Natural History.